kestermckinney/ProjectNotes/README.md

 ## The Repository

 This repository is where we develop the Project Notes product together with the community.
-Not only do we work on code and issues here, we also publish our [roadmap](<https://github.com/kestermckinney/ProjectNotes/wiki/Roadmap>).
 This source code is available to everyone under the standard [GPL v3.0](<https://github.com/kestermckinney/ProjectNotes/LICENSE.txt>).

 ## Contributing